Suggested links

 Communicate With Your Employer

-Consider letting your employer know about any meetings or appointments you have related to your recovery, so they can accommodate your schedule if needed.
+Consider letting your employer know about any meetings or appointments you have related to your recovery so they can accommodate your schedule if needed.

 Practice Self-Care

-Make sure to prioritize self-care practices such as getting enough sleep, eating a healthy diet, and finding time for activities that bring you joy and relaxation.
+Prioritize self-care practices such as getting enough sleep, eating a healthy diet, and finding time for activities that bring you joy and relaxation.

 By taking care of yourself, you can better handle the challenges and stresses of work and maintain your recovery.